-Helicon West Featured Readers/Open Readings Series is held every second and fourth Thursday of the month during USU semesters, 7 PM.
-Helicon West’s current location is the Logan City Library.
+Helicon West Featured Readers/Open Readings Series is held every second and fourth Thursday of the month during USU semesters at 7 PM in the Logan City Library (255 N Main St).
 Creative writers are invited to read up to 7 minutes of their original work.
 Readings are free and open to the public.

 Helicon West provides a regularly-scheduled place and time for members of the writing community to give their work a public voice, with no restrictions on levels of skill and no censorship of ideas or craft.
 Publication of readers’ work is a main goal.